andrescondo/anaconda_linuxmint_fix/README.md

 ./anaconda3/lib/python3.7/site-packages/anaconda_navigator/api/external_apps/vscode.py

-The file posted in the branch has as sole modifications the 'linuxmint' keywords where only 'debian' and 'ubuntu' were listed for that branch of Linux distros using the deb package managers.
+The file posted has as sole modifications the 'linuxmint' keywords where only 'debian' and 'ubuntu' were listed for that branch of Linux distros using the deb package managers.
-The original vscode.py file is located in master

 Following these addition, anaconda works fine in Mint.
 Enjoy.